All about our landscape and gardening services

 - Play spaces

-Our landscape assets cover more than 100 hectares of land and are made up of communal grounds and gardens on more than 100 estates.
+Our landscape assets cover more than 250 hectares of land and are made up of various types of open space.
 These include:

 - green roofs